MJKWoolnough/httpaccept/README.md

 This function returns true when the Handler returns true, false otherwise.

+Wildcard matches will be followed by a semi-colon delimited string of the exclusions.

 When no Accept header is given the mime string will be the empty string.

 #### func  InvalidAccept